 Developing research projects with the scientific methods; evaluating alternative literature review, sampling, surveying, and analytic methods; and reporting the results.
 Prerequisite: Three hours of Statistics.

-CDAE 395 Project Management
+CDAE 395 Intro to Nonprofit Management (online)

 PA 303 Research and Evaluation Methods (hybrid)